Bowling Green Falcons men's basketball

-The Bowling Green Falcons men's basketball team is the basketball team that represent Bowling Green State University in Bowling Green, Ohio.
+The Bowling Green Falcons men's basketball team is the basketball team that represents Bowling Green State University in Bowling Green, Ohio.
 The school's team currently competes in the Mid-American Conference.
 The team last played in the NCAA Division I men's basketball tournament in 1968.
-The Falcons head coaching position is vacant as Michael Huger was fired after the 2023 season.
+Former head coach Michael Huger was fired after the 2022–23 season, and Todd Simon was hired to replace him on March 15, 2023.